MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-cross-dock-items.md

 If you post the warehouse receipt and you do not have the **Use Put-away Worksheet** field selected, the items to be cross-docked appear as separate lines on the put-away instruction.
 The **Cross-Dock Information** field on each put-away line shows whether the line contains cross-dock items, items from the same receipt that all need to be stored, or items that need to be stored originating from a receipt line where some of the items are to be cross-docked.
 With this field, employees can easily see why the full receipt quantity is not being placed in storage.

-The application does not keep separate records about items that have been cross-docked, but registers them as ordinary put-away instructions.
+The program does not keep separate records about items that have been cross-docked, but registers them as ordinary put-away instructions.

 ## <a name="to-set-up-the-warehouse-for-cross-docking"></a>To set up the warehouse for cross-docking
 1. Set up at least one cross-dock bin, if you are using bins.
 Set up a cross-dock zone, if you are using directed put-away and pick.